The signing result

 The PAdES is packaged according to a packaging policy, either a generic one used for authentication-based signing or an eID-specific packaging policy for third-party (native) signing.
 You can find the generic Policy for Packaging of E-Signatures for Long-Term Validation in PDF format here:

-If the document signing results in a third-party output, the output will not necessary follow the same standards as mentioned above and it will typically requires a solution such as Signicat Viewer in order to view, interpret and validate the signed documents.
+If the document signing results in a third-party output, the output will not necessary follow the same standards as described above.